Design history · Iconic works

 History & context

-In 1971, Phil Knight was running Blue Ribbon Sports — a small Oregon-based company that imported Onitsuka Tiger running shoes from Japan and sold them to American distance runners.
-He needed to part ways with Onitsuka and launch his own brand, and he needed a mark for it.
-He also needed the mark fast and cheap.
+In 1971, Phil Knight was running Blue Ribbon Sports — a small Oregon company importing Onitsuka Tiger running shoes for American distance runners.
+He needed to break from Onitsuka, launch his own brand, and have a mark ready quickly and cheaply.

 Knight taught accounting part-time at Portland State University.
-One of his students, Carolyn Davidson, was a graphic design student elsewhere in the same institution.
-He asked her to design a mark, paying her $2 an hour.
+One of his students, Carolyn Davidson, was a graphic design student at the same institution.
+He hired her at $2 an hour.

 Davidson presented several options in summer 1971.
-The running client wanted something that evoked motion but felt distinct from the three-stripe Adidas mark and the Onitsuka stripe.
-Davidson showed them a single-stroke mark that she later said “looked like a wing”.
-Knight’s recorded reaction: “I don’t love it, but maybe it’ll grow on me.”
+The brief was loose: something that evoked motion, felt distinct from Adidas’s three stripes and the Onitsuka stripe.
+Davidson showed a single-stroke mark she later described as “looking like a wing”.
+Knight’s recorded response: “I don’t love it, but maybe it’ll grow on me.”

 The mark appeared on its first product — the Nike Cortez running shoe — at the 1972 Munich Olympics.
-The brand had been named Nike, after the Greek goddess of victory, by Blue Ribbon Sports employee Jeff Johnson shortly before launch.
-Davidson submitted her final invoice for $35 — roughly $260 in 2026 dollars.
+The name Nike, after the Greek goddess of victory, had been chosen by Blue Ribbon Sports employee Jeff Johnson just before launch.
+Davidson submitted her final invoice for $35 — roughly $260 in 2026 money.

-In 1983, Knight invited Davidson to a company dinner and presented her with a gold Swoosh ring and 500 Nike shares, worth roughly $643,000 at the time.
-She still owns them.
-The Swoosh has since generated over $200 billion in annual licensing revenue across its usage history.
+In 1983, Knight invited Davidson to a company dinner and handed her a gold Swoosh ring and a certificate for 500 Nike shares, worth roughly $643,000 at the time.
+She kept them.

 Design principles

-The Swoosh is often cited as an example of “minimalism” in logo design.
-That’s partially true.
-More precisely, it’s an example of how a mark can carry meaning without being representational.
+The Swoosh is often cited as an example of minimalism in logo design.
+That framing is only partially right.
+More precisely, it shows how a mark can carry meaning without being representational.

-Single-stroke simplicity.
-The mark is a single continuous curve — swept from high-left to low-right and back up to a point.
-Technically closer to a brushstroke than an icon.
+Single stroke.
+The mark is a single continuous curve — sweeping from top-left down and back up to a point.
+Closer to a brushstroke than an icon.
 It prints in any ink, at any scale, in any colour.
-It works at one centimetre and on a stadium wall.
+It works at one centimetre and on a stadium hoarding.

-Motion encoded in the shape.
-The Swoosh’s asymmetry implies forward motion.
-The high-low-high arc reads as a curve in space, not a static symbol.
-For a sportswear company whose products are literally about motion, this matters.
+Motion in the form.
+The Swoosh’s asymmetry implies forward movement.
+The arc reads as a shape in motion, not a static symbol — which matters for a sportswear brand whose entire proposition is physical performance.

 No literal reference.
-The Swoosh does not depict a shoe, a foot, a track or a trophy.
-It is an abstract mark — which means it does not date, and it does not lock the brand into any particular product category.
-Nike has sold shoes, clothing, equipment, digital services and branded experiences.
-The Swoosh has worked on all of them.
+The mark depicts nothing: no shoe, no foot, no track, no trophy.
+An abstract mark does not date, and it does not tie the brand to a single product category.
+Nike has since sold footwear, apparel, equipment, digital services and branded experiences.
+The Swoosh has held across all of them.

-Long-term survival.
-The mark Davidson drew in 1971 is functionally identical to the mark Nike ships today.
-The 1985 and 1995 revisions modified surrounding typography; the Swoosh itself has never been redrawn.
-Very few marks survive this long unchanged.
+Unchanged for 50-plus years.
+The mark Davidson drew in 1971 is functionally identical to the mark Nike uses now.
+The 1995 revision dropped the wordmark; the Swoosh itself has never been redrawn.
+That longevity is rare in commercial identity design.

 Key works (variations)